Last Updated: Dec 8, 2020

 How do you watch games?

-Thanks to Twitch, a live-streaming platform for gamers, watching competitive gaming is a breeze.
+Thanks to Twitch, a live-streaming platform for gamers and other popular online content, watching competitive gaming is a breeze.
 All you have to do is find a game or player you like and tune in.
-Anyone can broadcast their game, so games happen nonstop.
-Places like YouTube and HLTV also stream live games, and on occasion, ESPN will air some of the biggest events.
+Anyone can broadcast their game, so games happen nonstop—especially with many professional gamers streaming nearly 24 hours day, 7 days a week.
+Places like YouTube and HLTV also stream live games, and ESPN airs some of the biggest events, like League of Legends, on ESPN2 and the ESPN app.

 What are eSports tournaments, and how much can you win?

-Professional eSports tournaments work like other sport tournaments: teams or single players move from one event to the next until they reach the final match.
-Two of the largest tournaments are The International (Dota 2) and the League of Legends World Championship.
-In 2018, The International (Dota 2) broke its own 2017 record of the largest eSport tournament ever with a prize pool of over $25.3 million.
+Professional eSports tournaments work like other sport tournaments: teams or single players move from one event to the next trying to outsmart and beat their opponents in an attempt to reach the final championship games.
+Two of the largest tournaments are The International for Dota 2 and the League of Legends World Championship.
+In 2020, The International broke records with a staggering $40 million awarded in prize money over the course of the championship games.
+The next highest prize pool for eSports goes to the Fortnite World Cup Finals for both solos and duos matches, which in 2019 reached over $15 million in prize money (nothing to balk at but certainly not $40 million).

 What do eSports have to do with college?

 eSports offers a unique opportunity to students who love gaming and even students who don’t.
-Becoming involved in eSports can open you up to endless possibilities as the competitive video games garner more and more attention and respect—and even if you stay away from competitions, watching a game every now and then certainly wouldn’t be boring.
+Becoming involved in eSports can open you up to endless possibilities as the competitive video games garner more and more attention and respect—and even if you stay away from competitions, watching a game every now and then certainly is never boring.